stellaris-mods/autonomous-assembler/README.md

 This mod does not replace any vanilla files\.

 ## Changelog
-Though Steam provides a way to list changes between uploads, there is no way I can automate this, so I've stopped doing it for all my workshop mods\.
-All releases of all my mods on the workshop are also released at their Github page, and the changelog there is automatically generated for me, which means that (a) it requires no effort, and (b) it always exists\.
+Though Steam provides a way to list changes between uploads, there is no way I can automate this, so now you need to find the release notes on Github\.

-So if you want to read it, go find it there\.

 ## Communicating with me
 You may file bug reports on Github\.
 All my Stellaris mods are listed there\.

 [//]: # (stop)